 This was an in-at-the-deep-end introduction to change communications.
 The programme was busy, complex and unpopular, but I was proud of the quality and quantity of work that we produced to help people stay up to date.

-At the end of the programme, I decided to join the University’s relatively new internal communications team, rather than return to my old role.
+At the end of the programme, I decided to join the University’s relatively new internal communications team.
 Here, about half of my time was spent on the day-to-day management of internal channels, and the other half was spent helping teams across the University talk about their work.

 Early in 2012, I started to consider the possibility of going freelance.
 Working on projects as a ‘trusted communications adviser’ had become the most enjoyable part of my role and I wondered whether I could build a career out of this if I were self-employed.